nutjob-laboratories/merk/README.txt

 To run the current development  version of **MERK**, [download this zip file](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1) and unzip to any directory, and double click on `merk.exe` to run the client.
 If you [download the installer](https://www.dropbox.com/scl/fi/0u1vcg5xuntzs2b16e01b/merk_setup.zip?rlkey=8avj1gyed3txz1nfj9ev41mmh&st=zlve4c1o&dl=1), unzip and double click on `setup.exe` to install **MERK**.
 You can install **MERK** any place you'd like.

 If you have previously installed **MERK** and would like to update to a new version, just download the installer for the newer version and install **MERK** again; your install will be updated to the newer version.
 To update the `merk.exe` version, extract the [zip file](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1), overwriting the older version of **MERK**.

 A note: all command-line arguments, as documented below, work on the all versions of **MERK**.

+# Running MERK on Linux
+**MERK** has a version built with [PyInstaller](https://www.pyinstaller.org/) which you can run without having to install Python or any of the requirements.
+For more information on **MERK** and how it works, [check out the user guide](./MERK_User_Guide.pdf).

+To run the current development  version of **MERK**, [download this zip file](https://www.dropbox.com/scl/fi/xma3afmie19kyutf2eo9k/merk-linux-latest.zip?rlkey=1l13ta59fi7o9lyi3ycu9qkb0&st=a2xc713e&dl=1) and unzip to any directory, and double click on `merk` to run the client.

+A note: all command-line arguments, as documented below, work on the all versions of **MERK**.